 Marie Skłodowska-Curie Actions (MSCA)

-Goal of the Research Infrastructure programme is the further development of the European research infrastructure landscape.
-On the one hand, this includes preparations for the establishment of new research infrastructures of pan-European interest, especially within the framework of the roadmap process led by the European Strategy Forum on Research Infrastructures (ESFRI).
+The further development of the European research infrastructure landscape is a central aspect of the Research Infrastructures part of the programme.
+This includes preparations for building new research infrastructures of pan-European interest, in particular through the roadmap process led by the European Strategy Forum on Research Infrastructures (ESFRI).

-A budget of approx. €2.4 billion is available in Horizon Europe for the calls and funding instruments of the Research Infrastructures part of the programme, which is around 3% of the total budget.
+For the calls and funding instruments of the Research Infrastructures part of the programme, a budget of around EUR 2.4 billion is available in Horizon Europe, which is around 3% of the total budget.

-KoWi advises you as a scientist or as an EU officer as well as an administrator on all funding areas within the Research Infrastructures part of the programme, from application to implementation (project management).
-In addition to advice, we also support you with information events at universities and research institutions as well as online seminars and other virtual information and advice services.
+KoWi advises you as a scientist or also as an EU officer and as an administrator from the application to the implementation (project management) on all funding areas within the Research Infrastructures part of the programme.
+In addition to counselling, we also support you with information events at universities and research institutions as well as Webinars and other virtual information and counselling services.